leofuturer/eDrops3/README.md

 Please read this section and follow the instructions before creating a **Pull Request**.

 1. If you have any branches based on `master` branch that you want to create a PR, rebase off the `stage` branch and resolve all conflicts.
-2. When opening a new PR, be sure to choose the target branch as `stage`, otherwise github workflow will remind you that you shouldn't PR to `master`
+2. When opening a new PR, be sure to choose the target branch as `stage`, otherwise GitHub workflow will remind you that you shouldn't PR to `master`
 3. Make your changes at a granular level.
 That means, try to have each PR concerned with only one feature/bug fix.
 Always try to keep the git diff small for the convenience of code reviewers, and refrain from committing unrelated changes (i.e. yarn.lock commit when no packages are added/removed/updated).
 4. Make sure your change passes all ESLint rules.
 5. After opening a PR, link it to an existing issue if there is one, and request reviews from codeowners and other contributors if necessary.